 Depending on how much and how long you have been drinking, you may be at risk for alcohol withdrawal.
 Withdrawal can be very uncomfortable and even life-threatening.
 If you have been drinking a lot, you should cut back or stop drinking only under the care of a doctor.
 Talk with your health care provider about how to stop using alcohol.

 Alcohol recovery or support programs can help you stop drinking completely.
 These programs usually offer:

-- Counseling and therapy to discuss alcoholism and its effects and how to control your thoughts and behaviors
+- Counseling and therapy to discuss how to control your thoughts and behaviors

 - Physical health care

 For the best chance of success, you should live with people who support your efforts to avoid alcohol.
 Some programs offer housing options for people with alcohol problems.
 Depending on your needs and the programs that are available:

 - You may be treated in a special recovery center (inpatient)

 - You may attend a program while you live at home (outpatient)